Guspex/iris-python/README.md

 In summary, our study was a data-driven exploration of solar irradiation patterns in the southern Brazilian region.
 Leveraging advanced data analysis techniques, machine learning algorithms, and data visualization tools, we aimed to provide valuable insights into the solar energy landscape of this region, which can inform sustainable energy policies and environmental decisions.

+### Observation

+PS.
+If you are unable to run the volume in Docker to create the files via code, we have already made the files ready for viewing in Front so you can get an idea of ​​how the tool works.

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.
 ### Frontend